History and Genealogy of Merrimack, Hillsborough County NH

 A social library was established in 1798.
 Later a second library was formed and finally given to McGaw.
 In March 1892 a town library was permanently established.
 Miss Emma Cross devotedly served the town as librarian for thirty-eight years, with the public library located in her home on Loop Road.
 In 1925 the Lowell Memorial Library was built on Route 3, as the result of a gift to the town from Mrs. Mabel Haseltine and Mrs. Bertha Gordon as a memorial to their parents, Mr. & Mrs. Levi F. Lowell.
 An addition was added in 1979.

 Isaac Riddle built mills for the manufacture of cotton and woolen goods and nails.
 He was burnt out June 10,1818, rebuilt, and carried on the business until again burned out in 1829.
 Later, David Henderson carried on an extensive business in the mills which had been rebuilt, manufacturing carpets, cotton and woolen goods.
 Most of the buildings were once more destroyed by fire in 1882, but fortunately the building owned by Thomas Parker escaped.
-Riddle's mills were replaced by the Old White Mill.
+Riddle's Mills were replaced by the Old White Mill.
 In 1906 this mill was bought by the McElwain Shoe Company and soles for military boots were manufactured.
 The building housed a chemical company in 1996.

 In 1820, Merrimac contained 1 meeting house, 9 school districts and school houses, 5 taverns, 5 stores, 8 saw mills, 5 grain mills, 2 clothing mills, 2 carding machines and 2 tanneries.